 President

-Thanks to Paul, Nancy, and finance team for working on the Payroll Protection Program (PPP) application.
+Thanks to Paul and Nancy for working on the Payroll Protection Program (PPP) application.
 Now that it has been accepted, the next step is to prepare communications around it.
-Nancy and Paul can help with an article in the newsletter.
+Nancy and Paul can help with an article in the newsletter if we need one.
 A separate mailing costs money, so we need to think about that.
 However, there are a lot of people who have not been able to keep up with things with the building closed.

 The PPP is only for 8 weeks.
 Money is coming in steadily; April was highest offering month of the year.
 Overall, we are doing OK and hope the generosity continues.